M. X. Karunaratnam: Biography

-M. X. Karunaratnam was born in Jaffna.
-He was an officer with the Bank of Ceylon before he was ordained as a priest in 1989.
-Father Karunaratnam was founder and Chairman of NESOHR.
+During his youth, he participated in student and youth activities associated with the Tamil United Liberation Front.
+Before entering the priesthood, he worked as an English teacher and was known locally as “Kili Vathiyar” (Teacher Kili).
+He was also involved in mediation and community relief activities.Father Karunaratnam was founder and Chairman of NESOHR.
 He was also the Chairman of NGO Consortium of Jaffna.
 He was engaged in relief work for war displaced and worked in the tsunami relief.